Description

 - Females: Percentile rank of the number of females

-- Lowest SES: Percentile rank of the number of individuals with the lowest economic status (Swiss-SEP index)
+- Lowest SES: Percentile rank of the number of individuals with the lowest socioeconomic status

 Summary

-The urbanization and growing urban population has exacerbated the Urban Heat Island (UHI) effect.
-To better understand the extent of exposure and the spatial distribution of health risks associated with the UHI effect, this study assessed the spatial distribution of UHI intensity and vulnerable population across three Swiss cities (Bern, Basel, and Zurich).
+Urbanization and the growing urban population have exacerbated the Urban Heat Island (UHI) effect.
+To better understand the extent of exposure and the spatial distribution of health risks associated with the UHI effect, this study assessed the spatial distribution of UHI intensity and vulnerable populations across three Swiss cities: Bern, Basel, and Zurich.

-We used publicly available simulated night-time temperature in the summer of year 2020 in fine scales.
-The UHI intensity was calculated as the temperature difference between urban area and rural reference station for each city.
-Then we identified vulnerable populations having higher mortality risks to extreme heat and UHI effect utilizing existing evidence from previous studies.
-Based on the exsiting evidence, we identified older adults (aged > 64 years), females and individuals with the lowest socio-economic status as vulnerable population to UHI effect in Switzerland.
+We used publicly available simulated night-time temperature data for the summer of 2020 at a fine spatial resolution.
+UHI intensity was calculated as the temperature difference between urban areas and rural reference stations for each city.
+We then identified vulnerable populations with higher mortality risks from extreme heat and the UHI effect, utilizing existing evidence from previous studies.
+Based on this evidence, we identified older adults (aged > 64 years), females, and individuals with the lowest socio-economic status as vulnerable to the UHI effect in Switzerland.

-The key feature of this study is to identify at-risk neighbourhoods to UHI effect by using census data and publicly available temperature data.
-This comprehensive method can be potentially extended to other cities and give insights for indentifying vulnerable neighbourhoods and determinants exacerbating heat risks at the district level.
+A key feature of this study is the identification of at-risk neighbourhoods affected by the UHI effect using census and publicly available temperature data.
+This comprehensive approach can potentially be extended to other cities, offering insights for identifying vulnerable neighbourhoods and the determinants exacerbating heat risks at the district level.

 Data